HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/prodports.md

     {
     "PORT": 8857,
     "MANAGMENTPORT": 9000,
-    "METRICSPORT": 8890,
+    "METRICSPORT": 8877,
-    "HEALTHCHECKPORT": 8886
+    "HEALTHCHECKPORT": 8865
     }
     ```

-    The example JSON object will change the port number of the main API port from 8880, which is the default, to 8857.
-The example will also change the port number of the port for accessing the Management Console from 8889, which is the default, to 9000.
+    The example JSON object changes the following port numbers:

+    - Main API port: from 8880 (default) to 8857
+    - Management Console port: from 8889 (default) to 9000
+    - Prometheus metrics port: from 8890 (default) to 8877
+    - Health check port: from 8890 (default) to 8865

 3. Save the JSON file in the `keepconfig.d` directory.